Third generation family business leader

 I recognized the value of having a professional network of support

-I heard about Vistage from a friend and I was immediately interested.
-At the time, I was not involved in any executive leadership or development programs and I recognized the value of having a professional network of support.
+I heard about Kirk from a friend and I was immediately interested.
+At the time, I was not involved in any executive leadership or development programs and I recognized the value of having professional support.

-My friend introduced me to Chair Kirk McMillan, who was starting a Vistage group in Charleston.
 During our first meeting, Kirk was engaging and relatable and we drew a lot of parallels as entrepreneurs and family business owners.
-I realized after talking to Kirk that joining Vistage could be game-changing not only for my business, but for my development as a leader.
-I had already had a taste for how lonely it can be at the top and I was in a place where I could benefit from executive advisory, support and guidance.
+I realized after talking to Kirk that my development as a leader could be game-changing for my business.
+I had already had a taste for how lonely it can be at the top and I was in a place where I could benefit from support and guidance.

 Our group naturally melds well together, and members are ready and willing to provide honest and unbiased feedback when processing big business decisions.
 More importantly, no one has a hidden agenda; they’re there to simply offer help and advice.
 Vistage has quickly become more than just a professional organization — we are trusted friends who are there to celebrate each other’s wins and grieve each other’s losses.

-First and foremost, my group has been instrumental in helping me refine my communication skills as a leader, particularly with my father.
+First and foremost, the process has helped me refine my communication skills as a leader, particularly with my father.
 Kirk, specifically, has been a sounding board and has effectively coached me through some challenging conversations because he understands the sensitive dynamic.
 I’ve become a more thoughtful and effective leader now that I’m equipped with new communication tools and skills.

 I’ve learned to take the necessary time to think through decisions from all angles to ensure that I am acting with a higher level of awareness and compassion.

-By far, the most valuable thing that has come out of my Vistage membership has been the creation of an estate plan.
+By far, the most valuable thing that has come out of the work has been the creation of an estate plan.
 While it was an emotional and daunting topic to conquer, Kirk was determined to make me understand that, while it may be uncomfortable, I must make it a priority.

 Better leaders.
 Better decisions.
 Better results.

-For me, Vistage doesn’t just make us better leaders.
+For me, leadership development doesn’t just make us better leaders.
 It helps make us better people who, in turn, make better decisions.
-There is no doubt that Kirk and my Vistage group have been instrumental in guiding me to make better business decisions and has been a key factor to my professional success.
+There is no doubt that Kirk has been instrumental in guiding me to make better business decisions and has been a key factor to my professional success.